drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/07.patching/docs.md

 releases.
 If you are unfamiliar with the concept of patching, you can learn about [Patches] at drupal.org.

-You can use Composer to apply patches by modifying the `composer.json` file that's at the root of your project.
-In the "extra" section, you will see "installer-types" and "installer-paths".
+- If you used `composer create-project` to create your site, you can use Composer to apply patches by modifying the `composer.json` file that's at the root of your project.

+- If you did not use `composer create-project` to create your site, you can use the [Applying patches documentation] provided by drupal.org to learn about patching options.

+The following documentation describes the procedure for applying patches for a composer-managed site.

+In the "extra" section of your `composer.json` file, you will see "installer-types" and "installer-paths".
 To add patches to your project, add a new "patches" group to "extra".

 For example, your "extra" section looks something like this without any patches: